gwygonik/acModules/README.md

 *NOTE: In this implementation, there are no bar chords for m6 or sus chords; they are substituted with open-neck chords.*

+## Rhythm1101

+16-step drum-oriented trigger sequencer (1:4 patterned switch), with preset grooves.

+More details coming shortly.

 # Changelog

+## 2.0.2
+- Addressed crash on Windows (and occassionally on Linux)
+- Ov3rCross: Added trigger out on zone change
+- Chord4Roy: Aligned visuals with other modules
+- Rhythm1101: Added new module!

 ## 2.0.0
 - Initial release